japila-books/spark-sql-internals/docs/spark-sql-DataSourceV2.md

 [NOTE]
 ====
-Implementations should at least use <<spark-sql-ReadSupport.adoc#, ReadSupport>> or <<spark-sql-WriteSupport.adoc#, WriteSupport>> interfaces for readable or writable data sources, respectively.
+Implementations should at least use <<spark-sql-ReadSupport.md#, ReadSupport>> or <<spark-sql-WriteSupport.md#, WriteSupport>> interfaces for readable or writable data sources, respectively.

 Otherwise, an `AnalysisException` is thrown: